ansh-novarroh/Verba/README.md

 > Please make sure to only add environment variables that you really need.

 2. **Deploy using Docker**
-   With Docker installed and the Verba repository cloned, navigate to the directory containing the Docker Compose file in your terminal or command prompt.
-Run the following command to start the Verba application in detached mode, which allows it to run in the background:
+   With Docker installed and the Vijil RAG Agent repository cloned, navigate to the directory containing the Docker Compose file in your terminal or command prompt.
+Run the following command to start the Vijil RAG Agent application in detached mode, which allows it to run in the background:

 ```bash